The Haven is a refuge that provides emergency, temporary, supported accommodation for women and children who have experienced domestic abuse.

 Support for Children & Young People

 Even when children don’t actually witness abuse, they usually know it is happening and it can affect them significantly.
-Our S.T.A.R.
-Club, (Safety Trust and Respect) provides a safe, fun and confidential space for children to understand and explore their feelings around what they have experienced at home.
+MFCC run a group programme called S.T.A.R.
+Club, (Safety Trust and Respect) providing a safe, fun and confidential space for children to understand and explore their feelings around what they have experienced at home.
 The group uses a mixture of games and activities to work through the subject of domestic abuse, and how to manage feelings.
+We also provide 1-1 support in schools as part of the assessment to get young people ready for S.T.A.R.

 Women’s Aid have created “The Hideout” website to help children and young people to understand domestic abuse, and how to take positive action if it’s happening to you.
 Click on the logo to take you to the site which includes a virtual refuge.